The Mighty Don't Kneel: Return to NJPW (2022–present)

-On the March 6, 2022, episode of NJPW Strong, Shane Haste interfered in the tag team match between FinJuice (David Finlay and Juice Robinson) and the pairing of Jonah (formerly Jonah Rock) and Bad Dude Tito.
+On the 6 March 2022, episode of NJPW Strong, Shane Haste interfered in the tag team match between FinJuice (David Finlay and Juice Robinson) and the pairing of Jonah (formerly Jonah Rock) and Bad Dude Tito.
 He attacked Robinson while the referee was distracted, allowing Tito to hit a frog splash on Robinson for the win.
 This saw the reformation of TMDK, with Haste and Jonah tagging together.
-On the April 3 episode of NJPW Strong, Haste caused a disqualification loss to FinJuice after he struck Robinson with a steel chair.
+On the 3 April episode of NJPW Strong, Haste caused a disqualification loss to FinJuice after he struck Robinson with a steel chair.
 Robinson challenged TMDK and Tito to a Chicago Street Fight at Windy City Riot, alongside a mystery partner.
 At the event, TMDK and Tito were defeated by FinJuice and their partner, revealed to be Brody King.
-On May 14, at Capital Collision, Mikey Nicholls was reunited with Haste, leaving CHAOS in the process.
+On 14 May, at Capital Collision, Mikey Nicholls was reunited with Haste, leaving CHAOS in the process.
 TMDK and Bad Dude Tito defeated the United Empire, with Nicholls pinning Kyle Fletcher for the win.
 After the match, Tito, who had been tagging with Jonah since the start of the year, officially joined TMDK.
 Haste and Nicholls then entered a tournament to become the inaugural Strong Openweight Tag Team Champions, but were defeated in the semi-final to the pairing of Christopher Daniels and Yuya Uemura.

-On June 20, Jonah was announced as being part of G1 Climax 32.
+On 20 June, Jonah was announced as being part of G1 Climax 32.
 He would be accompanied by Tito, with both wrestlers being used in undercard tag team matches throughout the tournament.

-Following Jonah’s exit from the group due to his return to WWE, Zack Sabre Jr. officially join the stable after his victory to become NJPW World Television Champion at Wrestle Kingdom 17.
-During the following New Year Dash!! show on January 5, NJPW confirmed on social media that Kosei Fujita would also join the stable.
+Following Jonah's exit from the group due to his return to WWE, Zack Sabre Jr. would officially join the stable after his victory to become NJPW World Television Champion at Wrestle Kingdom 17.
+During the following New Year Dash!! show on 5 January, NJPW confirmed on social media that Kosei Fujita would also join the stable.
+On 21 March, at the New Japan Cup 2023 Finals, Robbie Eagles announced that he will challenge Hiromu Takahashi for the IWGP Junior Heavyweight Championship at Sakura Genesis on 8 April 2023.
+During the same night he would also be announced as the newest member of TMDK, thus leaving Chaos in the process.
+At the event, Eagles lost to Takahashi.

+On 15 August 2024, during G1 Climax 34, Jackson returned to NJPW for the first time in eighteen years, replacing the injured Kosei Fujita and partnering Sabre as a mystery partner in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
+Post-match, in a backstage promo, Sabre announced that Jackson is now a member of TMDK.
+On 18 August, Sabre won the G1 Climax 34.
+On 29 September, at Destruction in Kobe, Ryohei Oiwa joined TMDK.
+On October 14 at King of Pro-Wrestling, Sabre defeated Naito to win the IWGP World Heavyweight Championship.
+On 4 November, at Power Struggle, Eagles and Fujita won the Super Junior Tag League.